-Coy Barton, CPA implements this policy by requiring that, for all engagements except for tax and payroll preparation, the firm prepare a written engagement letter documenting the understanding with the client and obtain the client's signature on that letter, thus minimizing the risk of misunderstanding regarding the nature, scope, and limitations of the services to be performed.
+Coy Barton, CPA implements this policy by requiring that, for all governmental engagements, the firm prepare a written engagement letter documenting the understanding with the client and obtain the client's signature on that letter, thus minimizing the risk of misunderstanding regarding the nature, scope, and limitations of the services to be performed.

-The firm establishes procedures on withdrawal from an engagement or from both the engagement and the client relationship.
+The firm establishes procedures on withdrawal from a governmental engagement or from both the engagement and the client relationship.